theronhitchman/euclidean-geometry/syllabus/index.md

 ## Assessment:

-I will be using a "specifications grading" scheme for this course.
-See the [relevant handout][specs] for more detailed information.
-Grades in this course are based on the following assessments, with emphasis on the first two items:
+Grades in this course are determined by the instructor's evaluation of student progress towards stated course goals.
+Evidence will be collected throughout the term in a variety of assessments, with emphasis on the first two items:

-- in-class participation, focusing on finding and presenting arguments, and publishing in the class journal
+- class participation, focusing on finding and presenting arguments, and publishing in the class journal
 - work as a referee for the class journal
 - three reflective self-assessments
-- several short essays
 - a week-long, take-home, final examination

+More details and an uncomfortable amount of discussion is available at the course web page under [assessment][assessment].

 If you feel uncertain about your progress in the course at any time, please contact me.